-Step into the time machine and we will see marketing mix frameworks existing in the 20th century when marketers called the shots.
-Following breakthroughs in marketing technology, the rise of IoT, and the explosion of social media, a multitude of marketing mix frameworks have emerged—urging brands to be, for instance, seller-centric or customer-centric.
+Following breakthroughs in marketing technology, the rise of IoT, and the explosion of social media, a multitude of marketing mix frameworks have emerged—urging brands to be seller-centric or customer-centric.
 The old days when marketers called shots are long behind us.

-In this blog, we explore the evolution of the marketing mix, the common challenges brands face when navigating its latest incarnation, and tips for adapting the new mix to today’s digital reality.
+In this blog, we explore the evolution of the marketing mix, the common challenges brands face when navigating its latest iteration, and tips for adapting the new mix to the digitized present.

 The marketing mix

-Coined by McCarthy in 1960, the marketing mix comprises four “Ps’”—product, price, place, and promotion—and is foundational to a marketing strategy.
-He taught us that if we step into our marketing kitchen, customer acquisition and profits would be as simple as adding four “P” ingredients.
+Coined by McCarthy in 1960, the marketing mix comprises four “Ps’”—product, price, place, and promotion—each foundational to any marketing strategy.
+He postulated that if we step into our marketing kitchen, customer acquisition and profits would be as simple as adding four “P” ingredients.
 A dash of price.
 A sprinkle of promotion.
-Then, success!
+Guaranteed success!

 Let’s expand on this: